akshayar249/Multimodal-IVF-Embryo-Implantation-Prediction-Using-Blastocyst-Image-and-Clinical-Data-Fusion/README.md

 | reg_alpha | 1.0 |
 | reg_lambda | 2.0 |

-The classification threshold is optimized using the validation dataset to maximize predictive performance.
+The optimal classification threshold is determined using the validation dataset to maximize predictive performance.

 ---